Code of Student Conduct

 - The severity of the decision or sanction may be modified (increased or decreased).

-At the conclusion of the hearing, a letter will be given to the student within three business days and should state the decision of the Associate Provost of Student Affairs, and the stipulations, such as a timeframe for vacating the campus, and/or instructions for processing the proper withdrawal papers, length of time for any probation, any restrictions, and/or information regarding appealing to the College Chancellor.
+At the conclusion of the hearing, a letter will be given to the student within three business days and should state the decision of the committee, and the stipulations, such as a timeframe for vacating the campus, and/or instructions for processing the proper withdrawal papers, length of time for any probation, and any restrictions.

 Listed below are additional guidelines for the appeal process.